GeekSpy.net - Geekdom's Homepage

 • D1 Database & Workers

-A daily Cloudflare Worker ingests various RSS feeds into a D1 database.
-A Pages function then inserts the news headlines when serving the front page.
+A daily Cloudflare Worker ingests various gaming news RSS feeds into a D1 database, skipping over any content that matches keywords associated with adverts and paid content.
+A Pages Function then inserts the news headlines into relevant pages when serving them.

 • Image Transform

-A simple transform feature allows me to serve remote images with automatic resizing and compression to greatly decrease file sizes using modern formats.
+A simple transform feature allows me to serve remote newsfeed images with automatic resizing and compression to greatly decrease file sizes using modern formats.
+Useful for those feeds whose thumbail images are wallpaper-sized.

 shadow.avif